 In this 'About' section, you will find further information about this project and the research network it is a part of, information about the basic site structure and content categorization practices, information on our approach to researching energy storage activities, and a glossary of key terms (such as 'Energy Storage' itself).

-If you find information that is missing, incomplete or inaccurate, or if you would like to include information about an activity we have missed, we encourage you to contact the principle investigators.
+If you find information that is missing, incomplete or inaccurate, or if you would like to include information about an activity we have missed, we encourage you to contact the principal investigators.

 How to Cite